 Non-perishable foodstuffs were sent to the camp, once a month, for the POWs.
 It was stated that a meal consisted of a quarter of a bowl of soup, a small bowl of rice, and a teaspoon of sweet fish.
 After they arrived the Japanese cut the food rations for the POWs, and at the end of the month, about half of the food was put on a truck and taken to some unknown destination.
 The POWs were very much aware that the camp commandant and others were making money by selling the food.
 Food that was sent by the Red Cross for the POWs was only issued on two occasions.
-Milk and meat from the packages were taken by the Japanese for their own use.
-The remainder of the time the packages were kept in a warehouse.
+Milk and meat from the packages were taken by the Japanese for their own use and what remained in the boxes was kept in a warehouse.
 When vegetables, like turnips, carrots, and onion, were given to the POWs, the Japanese only gave the POWs the tops of them.

 On August 6, Coats was in the camp hospital’s tuberculosis ward when in his words, “an awful war, then the whole world shook.”
 The shaking went on for 30 seconds.
 The men walked outside and saw a huge mushroom cloud over Nagasaki.
 He recalled, “I figured it was a fuel or storage tank that had been hit.
 We didn’t realize it was that far away.
 The cloud was a yellowish-orange color.
 I guess that should have been told us something.”

 On August 14, 1945, Japan surrendered.
 Men from the camp went to another camp and spoke with a Japanese officer who was fluent in English.
 Since they were near Nagasaki the men told the officer they planned to go there.
 In Wallace’s words, the colonel said, “We’d better not go down there now, there was some kind of reaction to the bomb.
-We didn’t go, and I guess that was a smart thing. — We didn’t know anything about the atomic bomb then.
+We didn’t go, and I guess that was a smart thing. — We didn’t know anything about the atomic bomb then.”